Sign in

 Chair Flying Example: Power Off Stall

-If you wanted to practice a Power Off Stall in a 172, you would:
+To practice a Power Off Stall in a 172, you would:

-• Sit in a chair,
+• Take a seat in a chair,

-• Visualize the cockpit,
+• Visualize the cockpit layout,

-• And talk yourself through the steps
+• And verbally navigate through the necessary steps.

 Stall Entry:

-3. Reduce throttle to about 1,700 RPM
+3. Reduce the throttle to around 1,700 RPM.

-7. Reduce (pull) throttle to idle
+7. Pull the throttle to idle.

-8. Reduce airspeed to 65 KIAS
+8. Reduce the airspeed to 65 KIAS.

 Stall Recovery:

-4. Retract wing flaps to 20 degrees
+4. Retract wing flaps to 20 degrees.

-5. Maintain a positive rate of climb
+5. Ensure a positive rate of climb.

 Aspiring commercial pilot practicing chair flying techniques.